gregfoletta/ftnt_license_registration/README.md

 When given a file, the script opens it and reads in each line, expecting it to be an IPv4 address.
 If it's not an IPv4 address, it skips the line.
 Any line starting with '#' is considered a comment and skipped.

 It then uses one of these IPv4 addresses in each of the license registration requests.
-If there 'n' licenses and 'm' IPv4 addresses in the file, then the last (n - 4) licenses will not include an IPv4 adsdress.
+If there 'n' licenses and 'm' IPv4 addresses in the file, then the last (n - m) licenses will not include an IPv4 addresses.

 ## --ipv4-addresses &lt;ipv4\_address>